 Thin magnets woven into the suit gloves tugged the gun into my grip with distinctive pull that threw me momentarily back to thousands of hours spent at the range practising with a weapon just like this one - and to the reason why I'd left it all behind.

 I shook it off.
 With an interface collar now wrapped around my neck, I no longer needed free hands to operate a touchscreen.
 A quick thought flipped the pistol from "safe" to "fire".
-Another brought up a tactical overlay with my preferred settings, neat annotations tracking white bounding boxes drifting across my visor to mark the positions of friendly assets.
+Another brought up a tactical overlay with my preferred settings, neat annotations alongside white bounding boxes that drifted across my visor that marked the positions of friendly assets.

 "Good to go, sir."